An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 The last caveat is important, as two monoidal diagrams could be equivalent if we interpreted them (via the obvious embedding) as symmetric monoidal diagrams, but not equivalent as monoidal diagrams.
 This is the case for the two below:

-This example is typical of the problem.
-In the monoidal case, certain diagrams can be trapped between some wires, without any way to move them on either side (where, in the symmetric monoidal case, we could have just pulled the middle diagram out, past the surrounding wires).
+Thus, in the monoidal case, certain string diagrams can be trapped between some wires, without any way to move them on either side --- whereas, in the symmetric monoidal case, we could have just pulled the middle diagram out, past the surrounding wires.